 Section 1.
 Number, Election and Terms.
-Except as otherwise fixed pursuant to the provisions of Article Fourth of the eertificate of inecorporation relating to the rights of the holders of any class or series of stock having a preference over the common stock as to dividends or upon liquidation to elect additional directors.
-Under specified circumstances, the number of directors shall be a minimum of three and fixed from time to time by the board of directors.
-The directors, other than those who may be elected by the holders of any class or series of stock having a preference over the common stock as to dividends or upon liquidation, shall be classified, with respect to the time for which they severally hold office, into three classes, as near equal in number as possible, as determined by the board of directors, one class to hold office initially for a term expiring at the annual meeting of stockholders to be held in 2001, another class to hold office initially for a term expiring at the annual meeting of stockholders to be held in 2002 and another class to hold office initially for a term expiring at the annual meeting of stockholders to be held in 2003, with the members of each class to hold office until their successors are elected and qualified.
+Except as otherwise fixed pursuant to the provisions of Article Fourth of the certificateCertificateCertificate of incorporationIncorporation relating to the rights of the holders of any class or series of stock having a preference over the common stock as to dividends or upon liquidation to elect additional directorsDirectors under specified circumstances, the number of directors shall be a minimum of three and fixed from time to time by the board of directors.
+The directors, other than those who may be elected by the holders of any class or series of stock having a preference over the common stock as to dividends or upon liquidation, shall be classified, with respect to the time for which they severally hold office, into three classes, as near equal in number as possible, as determined by the board of directors, one class to hold office initially for a term expiring at the annual meeting of stockholders to be held in 2001, another class to hold office initially for a term expiring at the annual meeting of stockholders to be held in 2001, another class to hold office initially for a term expiring at the annual meeting of stockholders to be held in 2003, with the members of each class to hold office until their successors are elected and qualified.
 Directors shall be ten (10).
-At each annual meeting of the stockholders, the successors of the class of directors whose term expires at that meeting of the Corporation, Directors shall be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year immediately following the year of their election.
+At each annual meeting of the stockholders, the successors of the class of directors whose term expiring at the Corporation, Directors shall be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year immediately following the year of their election.

-The term the "entire board" as As used in these by-laws means By-Laws, the term the "majority of the entire Board of Directors" means the majority of the total number of directors Directors which the Corporation would have if there were no vacancies, and the term "majority of the Board of Directors" means the majority of the Directors present and voting.
+The term the "entire board" asAs used in these by-laws meansBy-Laws, the term the "majority of the entire Board of Directors" means the majority of the total number of directorsDirectors which the Corporation would have if there were no vacancies , and the term "majority of the Board of Directors" means the majority of the Directors present and voting.